 Robert A. Heinlein's Juvenile books often had young male protagonists that were oblivious to girls.
 They were otherwise intelligent, so either they were just blind to people or just not interested in females.
 However, one of his stories (The Menace From Earth) had a male only oblivious to the protagonist.
 She was rather upset when he noticed another woman.

-This was a case of Executive Meddling — Alice Dalgleish, children's book editor for Charles Scribners & Sons, had very firm opinions on how much "suggestive" content was "proper" for juvenile novels (absolute zero), and ruthlessly quashed anything Heinlein wrote that even remotely hinted that teenaged males might possibly have a sex drive.
+This was a case of Executive Meddling — Alice Dalgleish, children's book editor for Charles Scribners & Sons, had very firm opinions on how much "suggestive" content was "proper" for juvenile novels ('zero' being the highest permissible level), and ruthlessly quashed anything Heinlein wrote that even remotely hinted that teenaged males might possibly have a sex drive.
 Heinlein didn't even try to write romance into his stories until after he changed publishers and stopped writing juveniles.
 (The Menace From Earth was not first published by Scribners, note.)
 Also, even though Dalgliesh was an extreme case, virtually no editors in the 40s and 50s would approve anything but the most ultimately chaste romance material for young adult novels.

 It may have been Executive Meddling, but the girls in the stories were practically ripping their clothes off and the guy was just utterly clueless.
 "Gee, why did she take my side against her own uncle and risk everything for me and spends time with me and is always ready to help me with anything I need?"
 "I guess she just wants to be my very good friend".
 HELLO?!